reneboeing/hetzner_dyndns/README.md

 ### Docker Multi-Architecture Build

 The project supports building Docker images for multiple architectures (AMD64 and ARM64).
+TODO: Run as non root in container

 #### Single Architecture Build